 - bean type

 This is the school of thought I subscribe to, myself.

 My reasoning for this is that water is a part of the extraction equation.
 The temperature of the water will have an impact on how many compounds are extracted from the grounds.
 (And so will the mineral composition).

 Coffee beans tend to extract differently depending on the roast degree and growing conditions.
 More dense coffees are more difficult to extract, and thus require a more efficient solvent.

 - Light roasts: I tend to use water close to a boil when brewing very light roast coffees.
-They are difficult to extract, so often, they need some additional help from a high temperature.
+They are difficult to extract, so often, you need some additional firepower by using almost boiling or near-boiling water.

 - Dark or Medium: I will take the temperature down a notch to 200 °F/93 or even lower.
 There’s a risk of extracting bitter flavors with a dark roast if you use water close to a rolling boil.